open-mmlab/mmdeploy/docs/en/02-how-to-run/prebuilt_package_windows.md

 ### Backend Inference

-:exclamation: It should be emphasized that this interface is not for deployment, but shields the difference of backend inference api.
+:exclamation: It should be emphasized that `inference_model` is not for deployment, but shields the difference of backend inference api(`TensorRT`, `ONNX Runtime` etc.).
 The main purpose of this api is to check whether the converted model can be inferred normally.

 #### ONNXRuntime

-The Python code to inference model

 ```python
 from mmdeploy.apis import inference_model